ahargunyllib/findmystuff/README.md

     1. Import or clone this project in Android Studio.
     2. Wait for gradle sync to complete.
-    3. Run Stuntion via emulator or real device.
+    3. Run UBFound via emulator or real device.

 ## Tech Stack